-Epilepsy is one of the most common disorders of the central nervous system, affecting about 1 in every 250 people in Canada.
+Epilepsy is one of the most common disorders of the central nervous system, affecting approximately 300,000 people in Canada.
 About a quarter of people with epilepsy in Canada will be diagnosed before the age of 10, and another third by the age of 19.
 The diagnosis of epilepsy is only made if there have been at least 2 episodes of unprovoked seizures on different days, or 1 episode of unprovoked seizure with a high chance of having another in the next 10 years.
-Having an “unprovoked” seizure means that there is no apparent trigger.
+Having an "unprovoked" seizure means that there is no apparent trigger.

-Epilepsy that first appears in adulthood is often due to some localized damage such as poor blood flow to the brain, a brain tumour, or a previous head injury.
+Epilepsy that first appears in adulthood is often due to some localized damage such as poor blood flow to the brain (including from a stroke), a brain tumour, or a previous head injury.
 Epilepsy in children can sometimes be brought on by meningitis during infancy or by abnormalities of brain development, but it is often inherited.

 We know epilepsy can be passed on genetically, but we don’t really understand what’s different in the brain of a person with an inherited form of epilepsy.
 We also don’t fully understand what happens to the brain during a seizure.
 Many people find that particular events tend to trigger seizures.
 These include:

 - cocaine and some other drugs

 - exposure to flashing or strobe lights